 Suncor Energy (SU) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the energy company had gained 8.69% over the past month, outpacing the Oils-Energy sector's gain of 6.91% and the S&P 500's gain of 3.82% in that time.
+Coming into today, shares of the energy company had gained 6.92% in the past month.
+In that same time, the Oils-Energy sector gained 3.05%, while the S&P 500 gained 4.64%.

-Suncor Energy will be looking to display strength as it nears its next earnings release.
-On that day, Suncor Energy is projected to report earnings of $1.42 per share, which would represent year-over-year growth of 100%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $9.71 billion, up 9.67% from the year-ago period.
+Investors will be hoping for strength from Suncor Energy as it approaches its next earnings release.
+The company is expected to report EPS of $1.26, up 77.46% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $9.65 billion, up 9.06% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for Suncor Energy.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.8% lower.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 8.2% lower within the past month.
 Suncor Energy is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Suncor Energy is holding a Forward P/E ratio of 7.33.
-Its industry sports an average Forward P/E of 8.05, so we one might conclude that Suncor Energy is trading at a discount comparatively.
+In terms of valuation, Suncor Energy is currently trading at a Forward P/E ratio of 7.86.
+For comparison, its industry has an average Forward P/E of 8.69, which means Suncor Energy is trading at a discount to the group.

-Investors should also note that SU has a PEG ratio of 0.57 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Oil and Gas - Integrated - Canadian stocks are, on average, holding a PEG ratio of 0.43 based on yesterday's closing prices.
+It is also worth noting that SU currently has a PEG ratio of 0.61.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Oil and Gas - Integrated - Canadian stocks are, on average, holding a PEG ratio of 0.46 based on yesterday's closing prices.